Ahrengot/react-svg-use/readme.md

 })
 ```

 The above snippet generates markup looking like this.
-Any additional `props` passed to the component will be added to the wrapping svg element.
-For instance `className`, `id` ect.
+Any additional `props` passed to the component will be added to the wrapping SVG element.
+For instance `className`, `id` etc.

 ```html
 <svg>